Applications now open for 2019/20 Public Art Grants: Special Round

-The next round of Public Art Grants will open in early 2020 for the 2020/2021 Public Art Grant Round.
+The 4th Round of Public Art Grants will open early this year calling for applications for the 2020/2021 Round.
 Delivery of those projects will be due by 30 June 2021.
-If you would like any more information or would like to be added to our distribution list please contact Rebecca Olthoff on 8372 8128 or email@example.com.
+If you would like any more information or would like to be added to our distribution list please contact Rebecca Olthoff on 8372 8128 or firstname.lastname@example.org.

 What is Public Art?